Program Status: Open

 DLT 100% grant applications are accepted through a competitive process.
-The application window is announced annually (typically after the first of the year) through a Notice of Funds Availability (NOFA) in the Federal Register.
+The application window is announced annually (typically after the first of the year) through a Notice of Funds Availability (NOFA) or a Notice of Solicitation of Applications (NOSA) in the Federal Register.
 Applicants are required to provide a minimum 15 percent match.
 Awards can range from $50,000 to $500,000.

 What is an eligible area?

 Check with a General Field Representative to determine whether the proposed service area qualifies.

 Grant funds may be used for:

 - Acquisition of eligible capital assets, such as:

 - Computer hardware, network components and software

 - Inside wiring and similar infrastructure that further DLT services

 - Acquisition of instructional programming that is a capital asset

 - Acquisition of technical assistance and instruction for using eligible equipment